Giskard-AI/giskard/docs/open_source/testset_generation/rag_evaluation/index.md

 `report.save_html("report.html")`.

 ### RAG Components Scores
-RAGET computes scores for each component of the RAG application.
-The scores are computed by aggregating the correctness of the application's answers on different question types (see question type to component mapping [here](q_types)).
+RAGET computes scores for each component of the RAG agent.
+The scores are computed by aggregating the correctness of the agent's answers on different question types (see question type to component mapping [here](q_types)).
-Each score grades a component on a scale from 0 to 100, 100 being a perfect score. **Low scores can help you identify weaknesses of your RAG application and which components need improvement.**
+Each score grades a component on a scale from 0 to 100, 100 being a perfect score. **Low scores can help you identify weaknesses of your RAG agent and which components need improvement.**

 Here is the list of components evaluated with RAGET:
 - **`Generator`**: the LLM used inside the RAG to generate the answers